-The decision-making necessary to pull off the manufacturing of a new type of mask using entities that don’t often work together was facilitated by an Incident Command Center.
+The decision-making necessary to pull off the manufacturing of a new type of mask with entities that don’t often work together was facilitated by working with an Incident Command Center.

-And the uncertainty that the study focuses on will be all too familiar to infection preventionists (IPs) and other health care professionals on the frontlines of the COVID-19 pandemic, especially in the early months of 2020.
-That’s the uncertainty about the supply of personal protective equipment (PPE), particularly masks, and especially during early 2020.
+The uncertainty the study authors refer to will be all too familiar to infection preventionists and other health care professionals on the frontlines of the COVID-19 pandemic.
+It concerns the supply of personal protective equipment (PPE), particularly masks, and especially during early 2020.

-Investigators from the University of Colorado School of Medicine and the University of Colorado College of Engineering set out to determine whether it’s best for hospitals and other health care facilities to put their efforts into shoring up existing medical supply lines or into inventing alternative methods—and novel designs for masks—to meet the need during COVID-19 surges.
+Investigators from the University of Colorado School of Medicine and the University of Colorado College of Engineering set out to determine whether it would be best for hospitals and other health care facilities to put their efforts into shoring up existing medical supply lines or inventing alternative methods—and novel mask designs—to meet the need during COVID-19 surges.

-The investigators’ aim, they write, was to “design and manufacture a novel, re-usable, half-face respirator in case conventional medical supply chain failed to meet demand.”
+The investigators’ aim, they write, was to “design and manufacture a novel, reusable, half-face respirator in case conventional medical supply chain failed to meet demand.”

-Investigators had 3 major concerns.
-The first was to not let the new masks foster a false sense of security among clinicians who’d be wearing them.
-Clinicians were taught just what the new masks could and couldn’t do.
+However, they had 3 major concerns.
+The first was to not let the new masks foster a false sense of security among clinicians who would be wearing them.
+The investigators explained toclinicians just what the new masks could and couldn’t do.
 Another concern was that clinicians and the public might become anxious knowing that a new mask was being manufactured because supply lines could run dry.
-The investigators and hospital administrators decided to keep the project secret.
+The investigators and hospital administrators thus decided to keep the project secret.

-Then, there was the question of legal liability if the hospital used masks that had not been approved by the National Institute for Occupational Safety and Health (NIOSH).
-“To address this, the decision was made that [Colorado Gov. Jared Polis] would need to declare crisis standards of care and the conventional PPE options available to the hospital would have to be exhausted before they would see use,” the study states.
+The third concern was the question of legal liability if the hospital used masks that had not been approved by the National Institute for Occupational Safety and Health.
+“To address this, the decision was made that [Jared Polis, governor of Colorado] would need to declare crisis standards of care and the conventional PPE options available to the hospital would have to be exhausted before they would see use,” the authors write.

-“Via the Incident Command Center, our Infection Prevention Officer reviewed the prototype with key clinical and executive leadership for input and to establish buy-in during the iterative design phase,” the study states.
+“Via the Incident Command Center, our infection prevention officer reviewed the prototype with key clinical and executive leadership for input and to establish buy-in during the iterative design phase,” the authors note.
 “The center was also critical in approving simulated fit testing of the novel design through Employee Health.”

-The industries needed to help in the manufacturing process were not the types of industries that usually work with health care organizations, the study states.
-The University of Colorado’s college of engineering, design and computing facilitated the manufacturing process.
+The industries needed to help in the manufacturing process were not the type that usually work with health care organizations, according to the investigators.
+The University of Colorado’s College of Engineering facilitated the manufacturing process.

-“An original mask design was developed, and the University Hospital had an initial batch of this novel mask manufactured during the first wave of the SARS-COV-2 pandemic,” the study states.
-“These masks, and the die necessary to produce more, is in reserve in case of depletion of stores of conventionally sourced PPE.”
+“An original mask design was developed and the University Hospital had an initial batch of this novel mask manufactured during the first wave of the SARS-CoV-2 pandemic,” the authors write.
+“These masks, and the die necessary to produce more, [are] in reserve in case of depletion of stores of conventionally sourced PPE.”